Icinga/ansible-collection-icinga/doc/role-icingaweb2/module-icingadb.md

         host: "192.168.56.201"
 ```

-As the parameter for the redis TLS connection aren't documented at the official docs.
+### Redis TLS

 Please use the following parameters to configure TLS connections.
+The collection won't manage those certificates, ensure those are deployed beforehand.
 At the redis section add the following:

 ```
 redis: